flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

   :start-at: // Trivial task (no arguments, no return).
   :end-at: }

+Since they are not invoked directly, tasks cannot throw exceptions and must be declared ``noexcept``.
-Execution of the task is trivial:
+Execution of the task is a trivial use of the ``scheduler`` provided to the action:

 .. literalinclude:: ../../../../tutorial/3-execution/1-single-task.cc
   :language: cpp